Guide Dog and Service Dog Supplement

 Issuing Guide Dog and Service Dog Supplement

-For dogs that are to undergo a test administered by the Justice Institute of BC, the Guide Dog or Service Dog Supplement may be issued up to 2 months before the date of the test.
-Clients will be eligible for the supplement when the client provides the Ministry of Social Development and Poverty Reduction with a letter from the Justice Institute of BC that confirms they have a test booked.
-If a test is failed and the client rebooks a test, the supplement can be reissued.
+For Guide and service dog teams that are to undergo a test administered by Obedience Unleashed Dog Training (OUDT), the Guide Dog or Service Dog Supplement may be issued up to 2 months before the date of the test.
+Recipients will be eligible for the supplement when the ministry is provided with a letter from OUDT confirming a test is booked.
+If a test is failed and the recipient rebooks a test, the supplement can be reissued.